 The latest numbers are staggering: 1 in every 45 American children has an autism spectrum disorder.
 One organization likens the rise in autism spectrum disorders to a tsunami.
 I believe that autism — or, perhaps more accurately, the neurological and immunological dysfunction that we are lumping under the umbrella term “autism” — is THE health crisis of our time.

-Though I fret that Lyn Redwood’s assertion that the government is going to continue to willfully ignore the iatrogenic causes of autism, I wrote to Linda Birnbaum at 6:00 a.m. this morning.
+Though I fret that Lyn Redwood’s assertion that the government is going to continue to willfully ignore the iatrogenic causes of autism is correct, I wrote to Linda Birnbaum at 6:00 a.m. this morning.

 I hope you will too.